 Ozona, What legs!!!
-It's rumored that Bill B. is under contract with CBS-starring in a new T. V. series --
+It's rumored that Bill B. is under contract with CBS-starring in a new T. V. series--

 "Ko-Bill."
-Who knows what Joey and been collected by a committee Luann were doing under Virginia's "Canopy" Monday night?
+Who knows what Joev and been collected by a committee Luann were doing under Virginia's "Canopy" Monday night?
 (Witnesses speak up!)

-At Thursday night's basketball game, "Weldon Pancake" was flipped by "Waffles.
+At Thursday night's basketball game, "Weldon Pancake" was flipped by "Waffles."
 Ain't that so?

-Hope, Bill and your cat must have had the same barber (or veterinarian.)
+Hope, Bill and your cat must have had the same barber

-Seen in Odessa Saturday were some kooky characters-of the county in a special elec- Mrs. Spieker buying a brown
+(or veterinarian.)
+Seen in Odessa Saturday were some kooky characters--